← All work

 March 2013: Docker Released

-• Similar architecture (cgroups, namespaces, AUFS)
+• Similar runtime architecture (cgroups, namespaces; AUFS layering for storage)

 2014+: Container Ecosystem Explosion